Do I Have to Avoid My Old Friends Forever After Completing Rehab?

 Take people you trust.
 During recovery, it’s always a good idea to surround yourself with supportive, sober people, and this is especially true when you’re around triggers like old friends.

 Set a time limit.
-Having a set amount of time to see your old friends will help you to stay in control of the situation, and prevent you being from exposed to more temptation than necessary.
+Having a set amount of time to see your old friends will help you stay in control of the situation and prevent you from being exposed to more temptation than necessary.

 Going through a rehab treatment program and getting your life back together doesn’t mean you have to give up all aspects of your old life, such as your old friends, for the rest of your life.
-But when you leave rehab, it’s important to focus on yourself and rebuilding your life, and this includes rediscovering what it’s like to have sober friends and engage in healthy activities.
+But when you leave rehab, it’s important to focus on yourself and rebuild your life, which includes rediscovering what it’s like to have sober friends and engage in healthy activities.